-15 Things Seminary Couldn't Teach Me (Gospel Coalition)
+15 Things Seminary Couldn't Teach Me (Gospel Coalition) by Various Authors

 Some lessons can’t be learned in a classroom.
 A seminary education is immensely valuable, offering theological preparation, spiritual formation, and wise mentoring.
 But many new pastors are discouraged when the realities of their first call don’t line up with what they came to expect from assigned readings and classroom discussions.
 Bridging the gap between seminary training and real life in a local church, fifteen veteran pastors and ministry leaders offer advice and encouragement related to a host of real-world issues, such as leading congregations through seasons of suffering, handling conflict, accepting a call, leaving a church, and more.

 “Many come to seminary thinking that it will teach them everything they need to know for ministry, but seminary is the foundation, not the entire building.
 Some things are learned only through on-the-job training; which is to say, some things are learned only in life and in ministry.
 Hansen and Robinson have brought together a number of essays that convey the struggles and joys of pastoral ministry.
 They remind us that all successful pastoral ministry is a miracle, that apart from Jesus we can do nothing.
 Here we find words of wisdom that will help prepare future and present pastors for the road ahead.”

 —Thomas R. Schreiner, James Buchanan Harrison Professor of New Testament Interpretation, The Southern Baptist Theological Seminary

 “What would it be like if you could sit down with a dozen or so veteran pastors who have learned from their own successes and failures?
 What would you ask them, as an aspiring pastor or other church officer?
 This book is very helpful for all who realize that seminary can’t teach them everything.”